lina2360/HiSeqGan/README.md

     ```
   > Reference from : http://www.ifs.tuwien.ac.at/dm/somtoolbox/examples/PROPERTIES

 2. In the second part, we will start to run GHSOM.
 First, GHSOM would generate a cluster for each week for each student id (extract_ghsom_output) and then make a cluster with a label (ex.[wm5-normalize_with_clustered_label.csv](./applications/wm5-normalize/data/wm5-normalize_with_clustered_label.csv)).

-After making each cluster with a label, we need to generate a cluster a coordinate representation intends to calculate the loss function.
+3. After making each cluster with a label, we need to generate a cluster a coordinate representation intends to calculate the loss function.

 When GHSOM finished clustering, it will generate the output in `applications/$data/GHSOM/output/$data` folder.
 It contains  `.html`, `.map`, `.unit`, `.wgt`.
 The `.unit` file describes the units of the trained Self-Organizing Map.
 It is written by the SOM training program.
 The files consist of two blocks, the first one describing the general SOM structure, the second giving a specific description of every unit.
 The first 3 parameter entries are given as a sanity check to find out whether the given SOM map file and weight vector file match.
 If any of the 3 first parameters does not match the program should print a detailed error message and exit.
   > Reference from http://www.ifs.tuwien.ac.at/~andi/somlib/download/SOMLib_Datafiles.html

-3. (暫)

 ### Relabel original data with symbolic labels
 <!---<center><img src='./image/hipic2.png' width='700px'></center>--->